sinaschultes/photosynthate-distribution-maize-rhizosphere-microbiota/README.md

-# Photosynthate distribution affects maize rhizosphere microbiota
+# Photosynthate distribution determines spatial patterns in rhizosphere microbiota
 Custom scripts and data accompanying the following manuscript published in Nature Communications:

 **Photosynthate distribution determines spatial patterns in the rhizosphere microbiota of the maize root system**